-This study has been carried out with the students from three Anatolian high schools in Mersin.
-If more Anatolian high schools in Turkey are included in a further study, the results may be varied, and there can be more generalizable points for all Anatolian high school students.
-Moreover, a similar study can be conducted on students in all high schools in Mersin and the results can be compared with the results of Anatolian high schools.
+This study has been carried out with the students of only three anatolian high schools in Mersin.
+If more anatolian high schools in Turkey are included in a further study, the results may be varied, and there can be more generalizable points for all anatolian high school students.
+Moreover, a similar study can be conducted on students in all high schools in Mersin and the results can be compared with the results of anatolian high schools.
 Lastly, this study may reveal different results in other regions of the country.

 It is a fact that there is no fixed belief system which covers all learners.
-For teachers and researchers, it is necessary to find out the implicit beliefs about learning/language.
-For a teacher to know what his / her students think or believe about language learning is a good way to create a suitable classroom environment, and to choose teaching techniques/ strategies which make the lessons much closer to their objectives.
+For teachers and researchers, it is necessary to find out the invisible beliefs by using some measurements.
+For a teacher to know what his / her students think or believe about language learning is a good way to create a suitable classroom environment and to choose teaching techniques/ strategies which make the lessons much closer to their objectives.
 Also, since the teachers are key characters in learning process of their students, by choosing different strategies according to the students' beliefs, they can make the lessons more enjoyable, and the teachers should be able to make their students believe that they can learn English.
 So, the wall on the way of learning will be disappeared with the help of knowing what students believe about the lesson.